Zebedeu/framework/README.md

 Link to contributions and Download: https://github.com/knut7 && https://github.com/knut7/framework

 # Installation

 composer create-project --prefer-dist knut7 / knut7 site

 #Creating the Project

-1 - Standard Framewok name where all projects will be placed is called App NOTE Do not change the name.

-Knut7- FRAMEWORK follows the architectural model Modelo Visão e Controller (MVC), so the structure of your project should be as follows:
 ## Docs
 Documentation page: [Framework Docs][doc-url]
 [doc-url]: https://github.com/knut7/framework/wiki